errotan/little-password-manager/README.md

 ### About

 This application let's you store your passwords in one place and protect them from unauthorized access.
-Passwords are stored in an encrypted json file.
+Passwords are stored in a single encrypted json file.

 ### Installation and running

 1. install [Node.js](https://nodejs.org/)
 2. download this repository to a directory
-3. then run `npm install` to install dependencies and
+3. then run `npm ci --production` to install dependencies and
 4. use `npm start` to run the app (to start without console at windows dblclick on `windows.vbs`)

 ### Screenshots